kerosene5/azure-flight-analytics-lakehouse/2. Silver/Overview.md

     linkStyle default stroke:#A78BFA,stroke-width:2px
 ```

-## Role in the Data Lakehouse
+## Purpose

-The Silver layer provides a trusted foundation for analytical processing.
+The Silver layer provides a reliable dataset for the Gold layer.

-By ensuring data quality and consistency at this stage, downstream Gold-layer transformations can focus on business logic, KPI generation, fact tables, and dimension tables rather than raw data preparation.
+By resolving data quality issues early in the pipeline, downstream transformations can focus on analytics, KPI generation, dimensional modeling, and reporting instead of data preparation.

-This separation improves maintainability, scalability, and reliability throughout the analytics pipeline.
+---

+This style is much closer to how high-starred data engineering repositories write documentation: short paragraphs, concrete actions, minimal buzzwords, and letting the architecture speak for itself.